NY.gov Portal State Agency Listing Search all of NY.gov

 Deed Restrictions

-In place of an Environmental Easement, a Deed Restriction may be the required institutional control for:
+In place of an Environmental Easement, a Deed Restriction may in some cases be the required institutional control for:

 1. sites in the Voluntary Cleanup Program (VCP);